dxfrontier/cds-ts-repository/README.md

 `Parameters`

 - `entries (Array)`: An array of objects representing the entries to be created.
-Each object should match the structure expected by `MyInterface`.
+Each object should match the structure expected by `MyEntity`.
-  - `MyInterface` was generated using [CDS-Typer](#generate-cds-typed-entities) and imported in the the class.
+  - `MyEntity` was generated using [CDS-Typer](#generate-cds-typed-entities) and imported in the the class.

 `Return value`